Who regulates GMP (Good Manufacturing Practice)? Who conducts GMP audits?

-- Regular self-inspections, validation across the lifecycle of products, validation of your equipment and processes; along with a thoroughly-designed-and-implemented CAPA system for remedying deviations in manufacturing, are crucial steps for avoiding a GMP audit failure or facility shut-down due to product safety or processing integrity issues.
+- Regular self-inspections, validation across the lifecycle of products, validation of your equipment and processes; along with a thoroughly designed and properly implemented CAPA system for investigating — and remedying — deviations in manufacturing, are crucial steps for avoiding a GMP audit failure or facility shut-down due to product safety or processing integrity issues.

 How is GMP part of the pharmaceutical and medical devices manufacturing industry?

 In brief, good manufacturing practices (GMP) in the pharmaceuticals and other bio-medical-sciences involves:

 - safety and quality assurance standards